 Valpak works with its suppliers to identify vendor green practices and encourages the use of environmentally responsible practices and product enhancements.

-Valpak uses the DMA Green 15 as a standard for environmental practices including policies on mailing list management, providing easily accessible consumer opt-out methods, use of sustainable papers, maintaining an internal recycling program, etc.
+Valpak uses the Green15 for Marketers as a standard for environmental practices including policies on mailing list management, providing easily accessible consumer opt-out methods, use of sustainable papers, maintaining an internal recycling program, etc.

 Thorough mailing list management ensures consumer mail preferences are respected and Valpak values are welcomed in homes.
 Consumers may request to be removed from our mailing list by going here.

 At our Valpak Manufacturing Center (VMC), all excess paper (trim, chip, press waste, etc.) is vacuumed to a central recycling area for recycling and aluminum press plates are also recycled.
-Plastic transport totes, ink containers and wooden pallets are all reused.
+Plastic transport totes, ink containers, boxes and wooden pallets are all reused.

-The company encourages employees to recycle office paper, cans and bottles while at work with a formal recycling and collection program.
+The company encourages employees to recycle office paper, cans, bottles, k-cups and batteries while at work with a formal recycling and collection program.

 Office space at the VMC uses occupancy sensors to control lighting in central areas to reduce energy consumption.